Reward Loyalty Documentation

 7. Customizations and Third-party Plugins: Alterations or third-party additions to the base script might be a source of conflicts.
 If you've made custom changes or installed plugins, consider them as potential culprits.

-8. Documentation Reference: For diverse clarifications and additional guidance, always refer to our comprehensive documentation.
+8. Documentation Reference: For diverse clarifications and additional guidance, always refer to the documentation.